xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 You can use the following methods to get a collection of details for commercial consumption invoice line items (also known as closed daily rated usage line items) for a specified invoice.

-This API also supports **azure** provider types for Microsoft Azure (MS-AZR-0145P) subscriptions.
-This means this API is a backward-compatible feature.

 ## Prerequisites